-Introduction Malayalam Media
+Introduction to Malayalam News Media

 Malayalam is a language spoken in Kerala, the southern state that hugs the Arabian Sea.
 Keralites have a culture of high engagement with news media thanks high literacy and HDI figures.

 Newspapers in Kerala in general have an anti-establishment stance no matter which government is in charge.
 This is not to say that the newspapers here don’t have its biases or partialities.
 All the papers in Kerala have their biases and leanings but this doesn’t come in the way of reporting serious stories that questions the government.
 Political Party owned newspapers are an exemption to this (yes they are another unique feature of Kerala’s print media).

 All in all Kerala is blessed with a vibrant and commercially successful newspaper media industry.
 Kerala has the highest per capita newspaper readership in India.
 This has helped helped the newspaper dailies here gain high number subscription rates.

 Two of the most popular Malayalam newspapers in Kerala, Malayala Manorama and Mathrubhumi, are both featured in the top 10 list of most subscribed Indian Newspapers.
 Other than Malayalam only Hindi and English has more than 1 newspaper in this list.
 This is more remarkable when you consider the fact that only around 3% of Indians can read and write Malayalam.

 Prior to reorganization of the states in India in 1956, Kerala was divided into three geopolitical segments.
 They are the Malabar district under British administration, and the princely states of Travancore in the south and Cochin in the central region.
 Kasaragod in Dakshin Kannada District also joined Kerala in 1956.